ry755/pineapple/README.md

 First, ensure you clone this repository with `--recursive` in order to clone all of the required submodules.
 Then run the applicable commands below.
 If booting on a real Raspberry Pi, copy the contents of the `root` folder to your SD card, along with the firmware files downloaded by the command below.

 This has only been tested on a Raspberry Pi 1 B+.
 It *should* run on any model that Circle is compatible with, which at the time of writing is all models up to the Raspberry Pi 5, but I can not guarantee that.
-To build for a different model, modify the `PI` variable at the top of the Makefile before running `make libs`.

 To build Circle, circle-stdlib, and Pineapple:
 ```sh